-The person-centred school of therapy, which recognises the healing power of authentic listening, is the bedrock of my practise.
+The person-centred school of therapy, which recognises the healing power of authentic listening, is the bedrock of my practice.
 Often people really need to talk: to be understood in a warm, safe and non-judgmental space.

-What to expect
+What to expect:

 We will start with an assessment session to discuss your reasons for seeking out counselling.
 It can be helpful to know a bit about your background, what is troubling you and what you hope to achieve through therapy.

 Once the agreed course of therapy has been completed, we will reflect on your experience so far, and decide together how best to move forward.
-Even where long term, open ended therapy is indicated, I find it useful to begin in this structured way, since it provides a regular opportunity to step back and evaluate progress.
+Even where long-term, open-ended therapy is indicated, I find it useful to begin in this structured way, since it provides a regular opportunity to step back and evaluate progress.

 Training, qualifications & experience

-Prior to my career in counselling I worked in alcohol policy and strategy within local government.
-In this role I helped design and commission services delivered by the NHS.
+Prior to my career in counselling, I worked in alcohol policy and strategy within local government.
+In this role, I helped design and commission services delivered by the NHS.
 I trained health providers including GPs in basic evidence-based interventions for harmful drinkers.